-Fuzzy Wuzzy Was a Bear – Tongue Twister Full Text, Meaning & Tips
+Fuzzy Wuzzy Tongue Twister – Full Text, Why It’s Hard, History & Variations

 Fuzzy Wuzzy is a three-line tongue twister built around a single phonetic trap: the words “Fuzzy,” “Wuzzy,” “was,” and “fuzzy” all share the same /w/ and /z/ sounds with different vowels.
 At speed the differences collapse and the final question – “wasn’t fuzzy, was he?” – turns into “was fuzzy, was he?” every single time.
 It is shorter than most famous tongue twisters, but that brevity makes the challenge even sharper.